One repo. One runner. Zero infrastructure.

 Steps with

-consume:get listed upstream outputs injected into their context.morning-briefsees the full token-movers and HN digest before drafting. - 04
+consume:get listed upstream outputs injected into their context.priority-briefsees the full token-movers and HN digest before drafting. - 04

 Error policy